arcticobservatory/co2_ou_server/README.md

 - `database/`
     --- Directory with scripts to build a database of uploaded CO2 data and generate plots from it.
-These scripts are controlled via a Makefile in this directory.
+The scripts are controlled via a Makefile in the directory.
-        See the [README file in that directory](database/) for details.
+        There is an addition [database/README.md](database/) file with more details.

 Running the server
 --------------------------------------------------